 From the mirror, he could see her breasts.
 The tantalizing sight of her breasts covered in pink lacy bra, jiggling up and down as she was trying to fit the shorts up to her hips snugly.
-He bit his lip and couldn't take his eyes off such exquisite view.
+Something stirred in his loins at such exquisite view, and those familiar sensations coiled deep within him and shoot straight into his groin.
+He bit his lip and couldn't take his eyes off such lovely view.
 Part of him did feel guilty for secretly watching her half-naked...

 "Ow!" he rubbed his stinging cheek.
 "Sorry!"

 "You need to get laid tonight, man," she said, buttoning her blouse hastily.

 "Sorry, I didn't mean to do that.
 I just happened to glance over," he babbled, feeling his cheeks burned- flaming with embarrassment, which was a pretty rare thing ever happened to him.

 What he saw, frankly, up close, was pretty nice and alluring.
 He pried his eyes from the rearview mirror, feeling all guilty though.
 He didn't want his own best friend to think that he was such a pervert, although it was considered normal for a guy to ogle a woman's impressive assets.